ahmdIbrhm/BicycleSharingSystem/README.md

 * Sometimes, the complex structure of the input data would let the parsing scenario fail.
 * Dumping so often to the triplestore would start making it slow in performance.
-* Covering all possible file structres would make the GUI of the input more complicated and not user-friendly.
+* Covering all possible file structures would make the GUI of the input more complicated and not user-friendly.
+* The tool used to convert data to RDF is limited to bicycle stations only.

 ## Evaluation
 ### What is done well?